SpenceKonde/DxCore/README.md

 Starting in 1.3.4, additional swap options will be supported:
 * `Serial.swap(3)` for all cases except Serial0 on AVR DD-series parts will set the pins to "none" - my understanding is that this is for use with CCL and event system to take over the TX and RX.
 I hope to have an example of this at some point - it looks like RX can take an arbitrary pin (subject to event channel availability) and any pin that can be used as a CCL output can be used for TX (which of course includes the EVOUT pins since the CCL can drive an event channel) - this of course comes at the cost of a bit of flash plus an event channel and logic block.

-* On AVR DD-series parts, where pins are scarce and competition for pins is intense, they added a ton of pin mapping options.
+* On AVR DD-series parts, where pins are scarce and competition for pins is intense, they added a ton of pin mapping options for Serial and SPI in particular.
 Serial0.swap() can take 0 (default), 1 (alt1), 2 (alt2), 3 (alt3), 4 (alt4), or 5 (none).
-Serial1.swap()
+Serial1.swap() "just" has 0 (default), 1 (alt1), 2 (alt2) and 3 (none)

 `Serial.pins(TX pin, RX pin)` - this will set the mapping to whichever mapping has the specified pins as TX and RX.
 If this is not a valid mapping option, it will return false and set the mapping to the default.
 This uses more flash than Serial.swap(); that method is preferred.

 When operating at 1MHz, the USARTs can actually run at 115200 baud! (note: prior to 1.3.3, Serial.flush() could hang the system if TCA0 or TCA1 was used as millis timing source - there was a 1 clock cycle window during which, if the millis ISR fired, if the byte finished transmitting before the ISR, flush() would hang - but only the type A timer millis ISR took longer to execute than a byte at 115.2kbaud took to transmit).

-Do also note that at relatively high baud rates, _Serial.print becomes blocking_ - the TX buffer is not used.
-This is done because the overhead of entering and exiting the DRE (data register empty, that is "time to send the next byte") interrupt can take longer than a byte takes to send; in that case the blocking implementation will get the data sent far faster, and with less chance of bytes received in this time being lost.
+Do also note that at relatively high baud rates, Serial.print() may no longer use the buffer, as the relatively slow print() class begins to take a similar amount of time as sending data down the wire (Serial.print - and all things serial adjacent to them, seemingly, are surprisingly slow); there is no set point where this switches, and it the buffer may be used for short stretches while sending a long string..

 ### SPI support
 [SPI documentation](megaavr/libraries/SPI/README.md) A compatible SPI.h library is included; it provides one SPI master interface which can use either of the underlying SPI modules - they are treated as if they are pin mapping options.